Center for Pluralism

 However, I cannot leave Washington without expressing heartfelt gratitude to Dr. Humaira, who supported my mission and allowed me to stay in her condo at a much lower rental rate than market prices.

-That generosity made it possible for me to continue nonprofit work for the Center for Pluralism and the World Muslim Community.
+That generosity made it possible for me to continue nonprofit work for the Center for Pluralism and the World Muslim Congress.

 Thank you, Humaira.